safaksrd/aws-devops-2022/aws/Class-Notes-Kohort-EU/Safak_Notes/20200929-VPC-01/README copy.md

   - clarus-az1c-private-subnet
   - and click save

-- create a private route table (not allowing access to the internet)
+- create a public route table (allowing access to the internet)

 - push the create route table button
   - name: 'clarus-public-rt'